The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 Mao Zedong and other Chinese leaders at Tiananmen Square on October 1, 1949.
 Image via Wikimedia Commons

-The war between the Kuomintang and Communists lasted around 20 years, apart from a hiatus during World War II when the parties formed a loose alliance to combat the Japanese invasion of Manchuria.
+The war between the Nationalists and Communists lasted around 20 years, apart from a hiatus during World War II when the parties formed a loose alliance to combat the Japanese invasion of China.
 The Civil War resumed in 1946, but the intervention of World War II saw the balance of power shift in favor of the Communist Party.
 This marked the beginning of the end of the conflict, and by the close of the decade, the Communist Party had consolidated their control over the Chinese mainland.

 On October 1, 1949 the People’s Republic of China was founded.
 Mao named Beijing the capital and raised the new flag over Tiananmen Square.
 Eventually the Kuomintang were beaten into a retreat to Taiwan.